 Targets: Kansas State University has the expressed goal of becoming a more engaged university.
 One way to assess this goal is to determine the number of engaged projects in which faculty (both campus and extension professionals) are involved in terms of community-based research and outreach projects.
 The projects in the baseline served approximately 15,000 individuals, including students, faculty, and community citizens.
 K-State has just begun benchmarking engaged faculty work through the implementation of the OEMI.
-This measuring instrument will indicate the variety of and breadth of engaged work occurring at Kansas State University.
-We do not have any historical trends on which to base our targets, but the values chosen represent a significant increase in outreach of about 3% per year, and thus, represent stretch goals.
+This measuring instrument will indicate the variety of and breadth of engaged work occurring at Kansas State.